 And so the amoral cad gets caught up in a whirlwind of Grant Administration scandals, the American Centennial celebrations, Indian Agency perfidies and the Sioux Uprising, including Little Big Horn and its aftermath.
 Elspeth clandestinely oinks and boinks with Spotted Tail, while gray-at-the-temples Harry climbs into bed with an entrepreneurial American adventuress called Mrs Candy.

-Things get to end on a light-hearted note via the father and child reunion.
+Things get to end on a light-hearted note via the father and child reunion which prompts the two blackguards to throw in together.
 As depicted by Fraser, Harry and his son Frank make quite a pair and share that certain roguish charm which keeps them in the readers’ good graces despite all their offenses.

 Exposure to the writings of George MacDonald Fraser and Robert Ludlum at a young age was an immense help to me in seeing the flaws and foulness of both the political left and right.
 Just as Ludlum definitely leaned left but included a lot of what would be labeled “right-wing” sentiments in his writing, Fraser definitely leaned right but included a lot of what would be labeled “left-wing” sentiments in his writing.